as10724/PUI2016_as10724/HW1_as10724/README.md

 The assignment was done with help from Daniel Fay, Vishwajeet Shelar and Achilles Saxby.

+The environment vairable was created using 'export' command which was inserted in the .bashrc file on my home directory on compute using 'vim' text editor.
+Then alias was defined by assigning the environment variable PUI2016 to alias pui2016.

 ![Screenshot 1 Assignment 2: my .bashrc](PUI_HW_bashrc.JPG)
 ![Screenshot 1 Assignment 2: my .alias](PUI_HW_PWD.JPG)